Repretel 6: History

-The channel was founded on September 12, 1965 as Telecentro Canal 6, led by Costa Rican and Panamanian investors, led by Mario Sotela Pacheco.
+The channel was founded on September 12, 1965 as Telecentro Canal 6, led by Costa Rican and Panamanian investors, led by Mario Sotela Pacheco and support from the US network NBC.
+Early in its history it also had shares from Spanish company Movierecord.
+The station would become the main competitor of Teletica and had an agreement with Mexican network Televisa to air its programming.

+In 1976, the station launched its newscast (Notiseis).
+By then it had bought Telesistema Nacional (channel 2) and made it a partial relayer of Telecentro, which remained this way until 1982.

-In 1995 under tough TV market conditions, the Corporación Costarricense de Televisión of the Sotela family, decided to lease the TV station to Repretel for 10 years, by 2007, the lease ended, and Repretel bought the station, ending the rumors of Telecentro Canal 6's comeback.
+In 1995 under tough TV market conditions, the Corporación Costarricense de Televisión of the Sotela family, decided to lease the TV station to Repretel for 10 years.
+Its largest shareholder, Mario Sotela Blen, became a part of Repretel 6's directive as a "commercial associate".
+By 2007, the lease ended, and Repretel bought the station, ending the rumors of Telecentro Canal 6's comeback.
 It became the third owned and operated station of the group and flagship of the other two.

 Programming

 Main programming consists of imported shows and soap operas from Univision and Telemundo, also has three daily news programs and carries sports programming of the network, specially Liga Deportiva Alajuelense, Club Sport Herediano, Costa Rica national football team and Fifa World Cup football games.
-Some programs of the channel are: Guinness Records: Officially Amazing, Wipeout, Alerta Cobra, Scorpion, Baywatch, Hudson and Rex, American Ninja Warrior.
-Some movies are:

-Live Action Films: James Bond films, Twilight, Ted, Bean, Kindergarten Cop, Alvin and the Chipmunks, Adventures of Bailey The Lost Puppy, Evan Almighty.

-Animated Films: The Lorax, Shark Tale, Megamind, Bee Movie.